Labour and Tories fight over economy as Hunt and Reeves drop tax cut hints

 Mr Hunt also branded inheritance tax “profoundly anti-Conservative”, but refused to be drawn on whether cuts to death duties would feature in the party manifesto.

-Meanwhile, Rachel Reeves will on Saturday meet with supermarket workers in London to talk about the cost-of-living crisis, seeking to attack the Conservative record on the economy as she pitches Labour as the party of “stability and tough spending.”
+Meanwhile, Rachel Reeves will on Saturday meet supermarket workers in London to talk about the cost-of-living crisis, attacking the Conservative approach to the economy as she pitches Labour as the party of “stability and tough spending.”

-In an article on the front page of the Daily Mail, Ms Reeves said: “Back in the 1980s, Margaret Thatcher proclaimed that the Conservatives were the party of sound money.
-But three decades on from when she left office, it was the Conservatives who crashed the economy, put pensions in peril and sent the average monthly mortgage repayments up by £240 a month.”
+In an article on the front page of the Daily Mail, Ms Reeves said: “Back in the 1980s, Margaret Thatcher proclaimed that the Conservatives were the party of sound money.”

 She added: “I will never play fast and loose with your money… I believe in sound money and public spending that is kept under control.”